• Skip to primary navigation

 Instructions

-• The next day, boil potatoes in boiling salted water for 15 minutes.
+• Boil potatoes in salted water for 15-20 minutes.
 Then rinse and put into a blender along with the remaining ingredients and the fermented cashew cheese.
 Blend until smooth and creamy.

 Keyword Fondue